Contents

 1. General provisions and contact details

-In this Notice, where a data processing activity is carried out independently by one of the Cordiacompanies, it appears under its own separate company name.
-In the case of joint data processingactivities, Cordia Management and Cordia Agent are jointly referred to as “Cordia“.
-Joint dataprocessing means that the purposes and means of the data processing are determined jointly byCordia Management and Cordia Agent.
-The joint data controllers shall determine in a transparentmanner, in an agreement between them, the division of responsibilities in relation to their respectivetasks for fulfilling their obligations under the EU General Data Protection Regulation 2016/679(“GDPR“).
-The essence of the agreement shall be made available to the data subject.
+In this Data Protection Notice, where a data processing activity is carried out independently by one of the Cordia companies, it will appear under its own separate company name.
+In the case of joint data controllership, Cordia Management and Cordia Agent are collectively referred to as “Cordia”.
+Joint controllership means that the purposes and means of the data processing are determined jointly by Cordia Management and Cordia Agent.
+The joint data controllers shall in a transparent manner determine their respective responsibilities for compliance with the obligations under Regulation (EU) 2016/679 on the General Data Protection Regulation (“GDPR”) by means of an arrangement between them.
+The essence of the agreement shall be made available to the individuals.

-Cordia address: 1082 Budapest, Futó utca 43-45.
-II. em.
+Cordia’s address: 1082 Budapest, Futó utca 47-53.
+VII. em.

-Cordia Management company registration number: Cg.
+Cordia Management’s company registration number: Cg.
 01-09-289024

-Cordia Agent company registration number: Cg.
+Cordia Agent’s company registration number: Cg.
 01-09-877571

-Cordia e-mail address: cordia.management@cordiahomes.com
+Cordia’s email address: cordia.management@cordia.hu

-2. Updates and availability of the Policy
+2. Updates and availability of the Data Protection Notice

-3. Other data protection conditions
+3. Other data protection terms

 4. The scope of date processed and purposes of data processing